Apollo-Community/ApolloStats/README.md

 Templates:
 - Need to remake the custom CSS and make the pages prettier.
 - Change the colors used in css.

-Database:
-- Fix duplicate entries of drones.
-- Fix duplicate entries of AI laws.

-Account items:
-- Would be nice to show why a player got an item too.

 Rounds:
 - Show player death graph over round's duration.